2ndSightLab/ai-tracker/fixed.md

 6/10/2026 7:00 PM

+🟢 OMG repeated so many times to only use shared menu code.
+The larger project that is messing up all the menus says it's "Mimicking" not using the code.
+Meaning it copied the code into it's won project.
+ARRRRRGH.
+So frustrating.
+Removing that and dead code.

 🟢 in the very small orchestrator bootstrap project which should be like one file and a menu :

 ⭐️ Removed ~ 804 lines of dead code.